yin-kio/ArcCircleProgressBar/README.md

-# ArcCircleProgressBar - Flexible is a Power!
+# ArcCircleProgressBar - Flexibility is a Power!

 This is a flexible arc or circle progress bar.